kaiaverkvist/SilktouchSpawners/README.md

 # SilktouchSpawners

-Bukkit API plugin that lets players mine mob spawners using silk touch tools.
+Bukkit API plugin that gives you mob spawners when you destroy them with Silk Touch.